Basemera/calendarapp/README.md

 ### Work to do
 - Add unit tests and integration tests.
-I have found it hard to add unit tests without a framework
+I am working on figuring this out